Treating advanced cervical cancer

-Advanced cervical cancer means stage 2B or above.
+Advanced cervical cancer means cancer that has grown into tissues around the cervix (stage 2B), or spread further.
 It is sometimes possible to cure advanced cervical cancer even if it has come back after your first phase of treatment (recurrent cervical cancer).
 Whether your cancer can be cured will depend on

 - How much cancer there is

 - Exactly where it has spread to

 Unfortunately, it is not usually possible to cure cervical cancer that is stage 4B.
 That is cervical cancer that has spread to another body organ further away from the cervix, such as the lungs or liver.
 If you are looking for information about treating this stage of cancer, go to the section on controlling symptoms of advanced cervical cancer.

 Doctors now usually treat advanced cervical cancer with combined chemotherapy and radiotherapy (chemoradiation).
 Some women may have surgery after this.

 Treatment often depends on whether you have had treatment before.
 If you have already had radiotherapy for cervical cancer, you may not be able to have any more.
 There is a maximum amount of radiotherapy normal body tissues can take.
 So you may have chemotherapy on its own, or with surgery.

 Cancer that has spread to nearby tissues is called stage 2B or stage 3 cervical cancer.
 If your cancer is at this stage when you are diagnosed, you will usually have internal and external radiotherapy along with chemotherapy.
 There is more about radiotherapy and about combined chemoradiation in this section.